Santa Clara is the home to Intel and the San Francisco 49er’s football team.

 The above scatter chart shows the distribution of both home sizes (SQFT) and the $ per SQFT for Santa Clara homes in 2017.
 Note how $/SQFT varies by home size and the distribution of home sizes.
 Each home sale is represented by a single dot.

 Market demand for Santa Clara homes continues at 20-year highs.
 The annual average Days on Market (red line) are at all-time lows and the final sales vs. list price (blue line) is also at historic highs.

-The annual supply of New Listings for Santa Clara homes actually increased slightly in 2017.
+The annual supply of New Listings for Santa Clara homes actually increased slightly.
 The annual supply of new listings for Santa Clara homes has declined from around 950 per year in 2002–06 to 685 in 2017.